 Vacant land condos are attractive for several reasons.

 As mentioned above, If you choose to go this route, you would own your unit and the land.
-This means that you are free to customize the inside of your home as well as your outdoor space in any way you’d like.
+This means that you are free to customize the inside of your home in any way you’d like and have the flexibility to make changes to your exterior space.

 Vacant land condos generally have much lower condo fees because you would be responsible for your own maintenance.